How Does Bankruptcy Affect Your Mortgage?

 Bankruptcy isn’t good for your mortgage or any other aspect of your finances.
 Still, it doesn’t have to be a monetary death sentence.
-A Chapter 7 bankruptcy wipes out your financial debt including your mortgage, but you could lose your house.
-A Chapter 13 bankruptcy is more of a real organization and you can even catch up on payments as long as these are included in your plan.
+A Chapter 7 bankruptcy wipes out your financial debt, including your mortgage, but you could lose your house.
+A Chapter 13 bankruptcy is more of a reorganization, and you can even catch up on payments as long as these are included in your plan.

 Keeping your home in a Chapter 7 bankruptcy will largely depend on whether your home is exempt or nonexempt.
 Chapter 13 bankruptcy lets you keep your home as long as you make payments in accordance with your plan.
 If you do get to keep your home, make sure your payments stay current.

 It’s possible to get a mortgage after bankruptcy is dismissed or discharged.
 Some loan types require a waiting period after the bankruptcy is over, while others don’t.
 It’s important to be able to rebuild your credit in any case before applying again.
 Bankruptcy has a long-term effect on your credit report and score.

 Finally, because bankruptcy involves a major credit hit, you should consider all possible alternatives.
 These include negotiations with creditors.
 If you’re having trouble making your mortgage payment, you might consider applying for a modification, short sale or deed in lieu of foreclosure.